baccuslab/pyret/README.md

 Demo
 ----
-For a demo of how to do analysis using `pyret`, check out the notebook in teh `demo/` folder.
+For a demo of how to do analysis using `pyret`, check out the html file and corresponding ipython notebook in the `demo/` folder.

 Submodule overview
 ------------------